TN 48 (10-24)

 A. Introduction to the vocational therapy exception

 Vocational therapy (related to the individual's ability to work) includes any additional education, training, or work experience since the comparison point decision (CPD) that improves the individual's ability to meet the vocational requirements of more jobs.
 The vocational therapy may be vocationally significant if it prepares an individual to do a specific job or provides background to do a number of jobs in the same field.
-The vocational therapy exception considers vocational factors, unlike the medical and vocational concepts that apply at step 4 of the adult continuing disability review (CDR) sequential evaluation process, when considering if medical improvement (MI) relates to the ability to work.
+The vocational therapy exception considers vocational concepts rather than medical concepts to relate medical improvement (MI) to the ability to work.
+If the vocational therapy did not improve the individual’s ability to meet the vocational requirements of more jobs, do not apply the exception.

 B. When the vocational therapy exception applies

-This exception applies when an individual receives additional education, training, or work experience since the CPD that has enhanced the individual’s vocational profile.
-The additional education or training is focused on a specific job type or sufficient to apply a different vocational rule, resulting in the ability to meet the vocational requirements of more jobs.
+This exception applies when the criteria in DI 28020.150A are met.
+The additional education or training is focused on a specific job type or the education or training completed is sufficient to apply a different vocational rule, resulting in the ability to meet the vocational requirements of more jobs.

-NOTE: If vocational therapy is in progress or is not complete at the time of the review, do not apply the vocational therapy exception and document this information in a SSA-5002 Report of Contact or disability determination explanation (DDE).
+NOTE: If vocational therapy is in progress or is not complete at the time of the review, do not apply the vocational therapy exception; document this information in an SSA-5002 Report of Contact or a case note in the disability case processing system (DCPS) imaged to disability determination explanation (DDE).

 C. How to apply the vocational therapy exception